roemvaar/cs_notes/docs/computer_systems/debugging.md

 # Debugging

-Debugging is an art, and not a science.
+Debugging is an art and not a science.
 There is no step-by-step procedure or a single recipe for success when debugging a problem.
-Asking the following questions can help to understand and identify the nature of the problem and how best to solve it [1]:
+Asking the following questions can help to understand and identify the nature of the problem and how best to solve it:

 * Is the problem easily reproducible?

 * Is there a reproducer or test that can trigger the bug consistently?

-* Are there any panic, or error, or debug messages in the dmesg when the bug is triggered?
+* When the bug is triggered, are there any panic, error, or debug messages in the dmesg?

 * Is reproducing the problem time-sensitive?